Azizah-Giwa/Azizah-Giwa/README.md

 ## Work Experience
 **Broadband Technical Adviser | Shell Energy, England (_May 2023 - April 2024_)**
 - Analysed large datasets using SQL to derive actionable insights, resulting in a 20% increase in customer engagement.
-Created interactive dashboards in Tableau to visualise trends and patterns, facilitating data driven decision-making.
+Created interactive dashboards in Tableau to visualise trends and patterns, facilitating data-driven decision-making.
 - Analysed customer feedback data using SQL and Python, identifying key trends and insights to improve service quality.
 Achieved a 15% increase in customer satisfaction scores by implementing data-driven strategies.
 - Spearheaded a major telecommunications infrastructure project (Public Switch Telephone Network (PSTN) migration), delivering on time and under budget, reducing costs by 15%, and increasing network reliability by 20% using Asana and Microsoft Excel for tracking progress.